destapi/first-workflow/README.md

 _Workflows_ belong to a _Repository_ (1 or more)
 > Triggered upon _Events_

+Workflow triggers
+> push - pushing a commit
+> pull_request - pull request action
+> create - createing a branch or tag
+> fork - forking a repository
+> issues - opening or deleting an issue
+> issue_comment - issue or pull request comment
+> watch - repository was starred
+> discussion - discussion was created or deleted
+> etc
+> workflow_dispatch - manually triggered workflow
+> repository_dispatch - REST API request triggered action
+> schedule - workflow is scheduled
+> workflow_call - can be called by other workflows

 _Jobs_ belong to a _Workflow_ (1 or more)
 > Executed in a _Runner_ (execution environment)
 > Can run either in parallel (default) or sequantially